monstahzxz/cchat/test.md

     3. With proper guidance from my mentors, the newly proposed model can be implemented within the existing pipeline workflow
 * Implementation of the design after my mentors accept it.
   * <b>Functions</b>
     1. The object detector (RoI extractor) can be implemented by using the idea from the paper mentioned above (OverFeat paper).
 The proposed object detector also has to work in real-time.
-Architectural model like YOLO ([You Only Look Once](https://arxiv.org/abs/1506.02640)) follows these tricks to feasibly compute patches corresponding to RoIs.
+Architectural models like YOLO ([You Only Look Once](https://arxiv.org/abs/1506.02640)) follows these tricks to feasibly compute patches corresponding to RoIs.
-    2. The existing input pipeline might have slight changes as to accomodate the user input such as user-selected class groups.
+    2. The existing <b>input</b> pipeline might have slight changes as to accomodate the user input such as user-selected class groups.
+    3. The existing <b>output</b> pipeline consists of results (classes).
+This needs to be updated to suite the feature of sending bounding boxes of the extracted RoIs.
+As the project details indicate that the download of areas in an image given a bounding box is currently supported, we can easily adapt the output pipeline change.
+    4. Any pre-processing or post-processing of images/features can also be done under the system.